Early studies show approximately 70% success rate for plantar fasciitis that has not responded to standard treatments

 - Much less risk than surgery

-What are the Risks of the Procedure?
+What are the Risks and Drawbacks of the Procedure?

 - Some patients have pain for several days following procedure

 - Could lead to weakening of the plantar fascia and possible rupture.
+(However, long term inflammation from plantar fasciitis can cause the same problem).

 - Small risk of post-injection infection